-Explore the Modern Ruins of Dolni Vitkovice
+Explore the Industrial Ruins of Dolni Vitkovice

 The DOV is easily Ostrava’s most cherished landmark and checking this place out is an absolute must.
 This sprawling industrial area of the former Vitkovice Ironworks, decommissioned back in 1998, has been cleverly repurposed as one of the most unique multi-use venues around.
 The hulking, rusted steel structures, gangways and former storage tanks, are reminiscent of some post-apocalyptic movie scene.
 Having spent several years working in such facilities as an electrician back in Canada, it was wildly interesting to see such a place from this perspective.

 Be sure to visit the cafe at the Bolt Tower, the former blast furnace-turned viewing tower that gets it’s name from famed Jamaican runner Usain Bolt.
 Also, check out some of the other spots on the site, specifically the Gong.
 Originally a monstrous fuel storage tank, it’s now one of the most unique conference halls in the world.
 Grab a coffee (or beer, probably beer) from the Andy Warhol-inspired cafe and check out some of the great art exhibits featured throughout the complex.